dgroomes/browser-extension-framework/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [x] DONE Use the `index.ts` (or `.js`, `.mjs`, whatever) convention instead of the `api/` way.
-This is a common and well-understood convention.
-* [x] DONE Resolve the warnings output from both Rollup and API Extractor.
-Resolving these errors will require making changes to the source code.
-I didn't want to make those changes when I introduced the new tools in order to minimize the diff.
 * [ ] TypeScript in combination with other tooling (npm, webpack) is so hard.
 I'm naming my Chromium and Firefox TypeScript type declaration packages with the name `@types` just to get things to work.
 The TypeScript compiler makes some assumptions about this package and things "just work" if the type declarations are in `node_modules/@types`.
 This